Music Education in Nepal & Other Cultural Preservation Efforts

 1) Musicians from the Gandharba caste had no meaningful, steady employment

 2) Nepali folk music was quickly being replaced by foreign-influenced music

-With support from our generous donors, we began a program that helps to solve these problems, and, we hope, helps to keep traditional Nepali folk music alive for coming generations, while providing music education in a way that places value on homegrown Nepali traditions and musical opportunity for underprivileged youth.
+With support from our generous donors, we initiated a program to help overcome these problems, and, we hope, helps to keep traditional Nepali folk music alive for coming generations, while providing music education in a way that places value on homegrown Nepali traditions and musical opportunity for underprivileged youth.

 In 2009, we began hiring musicians from the Gandharba caste to work as teachers in some of Kathmandu’s many orphanages and youth centers.
 We choose both our teachers and orphanages after careful research and

 and provide a mutually beneficial arrangement that benefits both the kids and the teachers. by 2015, this program provided instruments and weekly lessons at the following homes for orphans and disadvantaged youth:

 Freedom Children’s Welfare Center